-Her words swayed the stock market, interest rates, and the value of the dollar.
-That made her the most powerful person in the United States and, therefore, the global economy.
+The Fed chair is the country's premier economic expert whose words sway the stock market, interest rates, and the value of the dollar.
+That makes the Chair the most powerful person in the United States and the global economy.

 Why Yellen Made a Good Fed Chair